-Suicide and crisis lifelines are important tools to prevent suicide and mental health crisis and to provide pathways to well-being.
-National studies have shown that 95 to 98 percent of 988 calls are resolved over the phone, and that most 988 callers report feeling less depressed or suicidal after calling.
-90 91 Studies specific to California are more limited.
-One 2017 RAND Corporation evaluation of suicide prevention found variability in service quality, including adherence to existing guidelines for suicide risk assessments and quality of service.
-92
+Today, suicide and crisis lifelines are important tools to prevent suicide and mental health crisis and to provide pathways to well-being.
+Studies have shown that 98 percent of 988 calls are resolved over the phone, and that most 988 callers report feeling less depressed or suicidal after calling.^{74, 75} Studies specific to California are more limited.
+One 2017 RAND Corporation evaluation of suicide prevention found variability in service quality, including adherence to existing guidelines for suicide risk assessments and quality of service referrals.76

-While 988 Crisis Centers provide services for individuals with thoughts of suicide or who are experiencing a mental or emotional crisis, they also have the potential to help individuals with other types of behavioral health crisis, including substance use-related challenges, by connecting them to the larger crisis care continuum or some other form of assistance.
-Broadening the scope of 988 Crisis Centers to address a wider range of behavioral health challenges would align with feedback offered by the PAG, in Workgroups, and in focus groups that included individuals with lived experience.
-Many focus group participants shared they had experienced both mental health and substance use-related crises and would have benefited from a number to call and connection to additional resources.
+While 988 Crisis Centers provide services for individuals with thoughts of suicide or who are experiencing a mental or emotional crisis, they also have the potential to help individuals with other types of behavioral health crisis, including substance-use-related challenges, by connecting them to the larger crisis care continuum.
+Broadening the scope of 988 Crisis Centers to address a wider range of behavioral health challenges would align with feedback offered in Workgroup discussions and in focus groups the included individuals with lived experience.
+Many focus group participants had experienced both mental health and substance-use-related crises and shared that they would have benefited from a number to call and connection to additional resources.